-If he/she will be supportive of [insert something important to you (i.e., going back to school, wearing niqab, working, etc.)] then ask if this is something he/she will oppose or is open to and will be supportive of?
+If he/she is supportive of [insert something important to you (i.e., going back to school, wearing the niqab, working, etc.)], then ask if this is something he/she will oppose or is open to and will be supportive of?

 Do not fall into the Beauty and the Beast Effect

 In the Disney movie, Beauty and the Beast, where the princess changes the angry beast for the better.
 This is a fallacy.
 As the saying goes, “you can’t teach an old dog new tricks,” or “a leopard can’t change its spots.”
 Both these sayings illustrate that it is difficult to get someone to change, especially if they are in or above their mid-twenties as they have already consolidated a lot of their habits.
 It is much more fruitful to marry someone whose habits match yours than to spend the rest of your life trying to mold them into something they aren’t.
 This is unfair to you and to the person as you are not marrying who they are but an expectation of who you want them to be.
 This can cause serious problems later in the relationship.

 It is essential to not get pressured into marrying someone you do not want to.
 As you get older the pressure to marry increases.
 Just remember that it is you who will be spending the rest of your life with another human being, so it is crucial that you like them.